ncatlab/nlab-content/pages/1/0/9/0/901/content.md

 Moreover, ind-categories allow to handle "big things in terms of small things" also in another important sense: many [[large category|large categories]] are actually ([[equivalence of categories|equivalent]] to) ind-categories of [[small category|small categories]].
 This means that, while [[large category|large]], they are for all practical purposes controlled by a [[small category]] (see the description of the [[hom-set]] of $ind-C$ in terms of that of $C$ below).
 Such [[large category|large categories]] equivalent to ind-categories are therefore called [[accessible category|accessible categories]].

 # Definition #

-There are many ways to make this notion precise.
+There are several equivalrnt ways to define ind-objects

 ## as diagrams ##